 Guests are also able to sue for damages at a Nevada pool party when their injuries are caused by employee negligence.
 Employees at hotel pools have a duty to exercise reasonable care to ensure that their actions do not harm guests.

 Common injuries caused by employee negligence at Las Vegas hotel pool parties include (without limitation):

-- Drowning accidents,
+- Drowning or near-drowning accidents,

 - Food poisoning,

 - Alcohol poisoning or dehydration,

 - Slip-and-fall accidents due to wet or uneven surfaces in the pool area, and

 - Injuries from tripping over negligently placed objects inside or outside the pool.2